Senate passes bill removing rogue Chinese firms from US stock exchanges

 The U.S. Senate has passed a bill boosting oversight of companies based in China and other nations that could lead to their removal from American stock exchanges.

-The vote on the measure, introduced more than a year ago by Sen. John Kennedy, a Louisiana Republican, comes as Congress and the Trump administration seek ways to punish Beijing for its initial handling of the COVID-19 pandemic.
+The vote on the measure, introduced more than a year ago by Sens.
+John Kennedy, R-La., and Chris Van Hollen, D-Md., comes as Congress and the Trump administration seek ways to punish Beijing for its initial handling of the COVID-19 pandemic.

 First identified in the Chinese province of Wuhan, the disease has infected 4.9 million people and killed more than 324,000.
 Efforts to curb its spread have halted global growth and sent unemployment in the U.S. spiking to nearly 15 percent, the highest since the Great Depression.